eBooks, Guides, & Reports • 16 MIN READ

 Prioritize network traffic

-For important online processes to run smoothly, you can prioritize VoIP traffic and video traffic in ways that reserve bandwidth for certain users, devices, or platforms.
-Prioritizing voice traffic or video network traffic means you might need to slow down network connections for non-essential or lower-priority functions or devices.
+For important online processes to run smoothly, you can prioritize VoIP traffic and video traffic in ways that reserve bandwidth for certain users, devices, or platforms, and may mean slowing down network connections for non-essential or lower-priority functions or devices.

 Increase bandwidth

-The key takeaways are that network jitter, packet loss and network latency, are major obstacles standing in the way of clear communication and can universally affect your user experience.
-This highlights the need for the right monitoring and troubleshooting tools.
+High jitter, packet loss and network latency, are major obstacles standing in the way of clear communication and can affect your user experience.
+This highlights the need for the right monitoring and performance management solutions.

-For further insightful information on network performance complications, download our additional guides on Packet Loss and Latency:
+For further insightful information on network performance complications, have a look at our comprehensive guide Packet Loss and Latency.

 What is Network Packet Loss?
 A Complete Guide to Understanding, Monitoring and Fixing Network Packet Loss.